Asubas/Final-project-RS-CV/README.md

 - Search and filter products by categories
 This is necessary to make the shopping process more organized and convenient.

-[!NOTE]
+> [!NOTE]
 > To ensure that the product selection process is simple and enjoyable, we have made our design very responsive.
-In other words, no matter what device our customer is using, they will encounter a pleasant and user-friendly interface that adapts to the customer's device.
+In other words, no matter what device our customers are using, they will encounter a pleasant and user-friendly interface that adapts to the customer's device.

 ## Used stack
 - SCSS